bmc/argot/index.md

     OPTIONS

     -e emailaddr
+    -e emailaddr
-    --email emailaddr  Addresses to email results (May be specified multiple times.)
+    --email emailaddr  Address to receive emailed results (May be specified multiple times.)

     -i n
     --iterations n     Total iterations

     -n
     --noerror          Do not abort on error.

+    -u username
+    --user username    User to receive email.
+Email address is queried from database.
+(May be specified multiple times.)

     -q
     --quiet